Skip to content

 Object pool pattern.

-In simple words, use pool patter when you are working with a lot of instantiating and destroying objects.
+In simple words, use the pool pattern when you are working with a lot of instantiating and destroying objects.

-Toolbox has his own implementation of this pattern.
-Simple way you can use it is to define pools you need in Toolbox settings and call Pooler.Spawn(...) where you need.
+Toolbox has its own implementation of this pattern.
+A simple way you can use it is to define pools you need in Toolbox settings and call Pooler.Spawn(...) where you need.

 ...